devendrav87/MCP-Network-Engineer/README.md

 # MCP-Network-Engineer

-# Day 1: Python Foundations for Network Engineers - The Complete Guide
+# Python Foundations for Network Engineers - The Complete Guide(HIGH LEVEL)

 ## 🎯 The Coffee Shop Analogy That Changed Everything